The Affect of Criminal Offenses on a K1 Visa or CR Visa Application

-There are generally two instances where criminal convictions can prevent a U.S. citizen from immigrating a foreigner to the US on a K1 Visa or CR Visa.
+There are generally two instances where criminal convictions can prevent a U.S. citizen from immigrating a foreigner to the U.S. on a K1 Fiance Visa or CR Marriage Visa.

-When a US citizen has anything more than a simple traffic ticket, it helps to check with this office to determine chances of success in bringing a foreigner to the U.S.
+When a US citizen has anything more than a simple traffic ticket, it helps to check with our legal office to determine chances of success in bringing a foreigner to the U.S.

 Crimes by the Foreign Fiance or Spouse

 There are many ways a foreigner can be prevented from immigrating to the U.S. based on crimes.
 Volumes of books are written on this subject.
-Courts often do not agree and so laws throughout the US are applied unevenly.
+Courts often do not agree and so laws throughout the U.S. are applied unevenly.
+Here are some pointers.

-A criminal misdemeanor (the minor crimes) is a problem if the offense is a “crime of moral turpitude.”
+- A criminal misdemeanor (the minor crimes) is a problem if the offense is a “crime of moral turpitude” (CIMT).
 These are crimes involving behavior that is considered morally reprehensible.
 Stealing a bicycle is bad enough, but taking it out of someone’s home at night is worse.

-- Guilty plea or conviction by a judge or jury; and
+- Guilty plea or conviction by a judge or jury

-Often, there is no waiver for many criminal offenses.
+Call Us Now — Often, there is no waiver for many criminal offenses.
 In some cases, the foreigner is barred, but a waiver of the bar is possible.
+Initial consultation is free.

 The bottom line is that if you or your foreign fiance, spouse, or foreign children have any criminal offenses, you should contact us (or another well qualified attorney) to review the case and advise.
 It really helps to have the court records pulled.